vapormusic/wlnreader.koplugin/README.md

 # WLN Reader

-WLN Reader is a bare-bones Web and Light novels searcher and downloader.
+WLN Reader is a bare-bones Web and Light novels searcher and downloader for KOReader.

   - Search for releases from wlnupdates.com
   - Get links and query epubs to epub.press